infitx-org/microfrontend-boilerplate/README.md

 Microfrontends can be set up to act as hosts(parents), remotes(children) or bi-directional apps where the host consumes remotes but can also be consumed by another host.

-`microfrontend-boilerplate` is a default remote(child) boiler plate meant to expose components to be consumed by a remote such as `microfrontend-shell-boilerplate`.
+`microfrontend-boilerplate` is a default remote(child) boilerplate meant to expose components to be consumed by a remote such as `microfrontend-shell-boilerplate`.

 https://github.com/modusintegration/microfrontend-shell-boilerplate